Imbalance Netting Cooperations

 APG determines the opportunity price per time unit based on volume-weighted average prices of activated aFRR, separately for imports and exports.

-Further information on the opportunity prices of the participating TSOs in IGCC can be found here: https://www.entsoe.eu/network_codes/eb/imbalance-netting/
+Further information on opportunity prices of the participating TSOs in IGCC can be found here: https://www.entsoe.eu/network_codes/eb/imbalance-netting/

 Within the IGCC an additional re-distribution of benefits resulting from the netting takes place.
 In order to avoid negative benefits for individual TSOs, their settlement prices are adjusted accordingly; consequently, benefits of other TSOs have to be shortened.
 This re-distribution ensures that all participants have an incentive to remain part of the imbalance netting cooperation.
 I.e. this set-up is designed to avoid the systematic discrimination of participants.

 Similar to the publication regarding aFRR, the publication of the imbalance netting correction signals (increase or reduction activation of aFRR) takes place immediately after each 15-minute interval here.
-The components are displayed in different colours, separately for positive and negative activation, in the same graph.
-Also the data is provided via a CSV download.
+The components are displayed in the same graph in different colors, separately for positive and negative activation.
+The data is also available via a CSV download.

 The final correction signals and settlement prices are published monthly (resolution: 15 minutes) on APG's website: click here to access the data.